 First and Second Years

 Students take twelve (12) graduate seminars and design their program in consultation with the Director of Graduate Studies (“DGS”), who must approve all course selections prior to registration.
 The typical course load is three seminars per semester; however, students who wish to take a reduced course load of two seminars while preparing for the General Exams in spring of their second year, may choose to take a seminar in the fall of their third year or (less typically) to take a fourth seminar during their first year.

 The seminars offered usually reflect the current research interests of the faculty.
-A professional development seminar is offered every two years; all students should enroll in this course when it is offered, either during their first or second year of the program.

-While it is expected that the majority of your seminars will be with the musicology faculty, students may occasionally supplement or substitute musicology course offerings with graduate seminars taught by the composition faculty, from other departments, or through the exchange programs at other Universities with the permission of the DGS.
-While we encourage students to sample courses in other departments relevant to their interests, we recommend that no more than one course be taken outside the department in any given semester.
+While it is expected that the majority of the required seminars will be with the musicology faculty, students may occasionally supplement or substitute musicology course offerings with graduate seminars taught by the composition faculty, in other departments, or through the exchange programs at other Universities with the permission of the DGS.
+While students are encouraged to sample courses in other departments relevant to their interests, we recommend that no more than one course be taken outside the department in any given semester.
 Normally advanced undergraduate courses do not count as seminars; if you find one that is particularly relevant to your research interests, you may petition the DGS for an exception.
 Language courses do not count as seminars.
-Students may also take additional seminars in other departments after completing their required 12 seminars but should discuss the matter with their advisors to make sure that they have adequate time to concentrate on the dissertation.

 Seminar Grading: